IgniteUI/igniteui-docfx/jp/components/grids_templates/column_pinning.md

 );
 ```

 The `$custom-theme` contains the same properties as the first one, but this time the colors are not hardcoded.
-Instead, the custom `igx-palette` was used and the colors were obtained through its' primary and secondary colors, with a given color variant.
+Instead, the custom `igx-palette` was used and the colors were obtained through its primary and secondary colors, with a given color variant.

 #### Defining custom schemas
 One could go even further and build flexible structure that has all the benefits of a [**schema**](../themes/schemas.md).
 The **schema** is the recipe of a theme.